meet your wedding journalist

 I live in Aurora, Colorado with my fiancé Adam and our rescue pup Zagreus, a German Shepherd-Akita mix who barks at everything and is scared of everyone except the two of us.
 (He's a work in progress.
 But aren't we all?)

-I've spent over ten years chasing stories.
-First in Denver newsrooms, where I learned that the best ones are never really about what happened.
+I've spent over a decade writing professionally.
+I started in Denver newsrooms, where I learned that the best stories are never about what happened.
 They're about who it happened to.
 The way someone's eyes change when they finally feel seen.

 That's what I fell in love with.
 Not the event.
 The people at the center of it.